Configure a numato board

 analogsobjectOptionalAttributes of any pins that can be used as Analog-to-Digital Converter (ADC) inputs.
 See configuration info.

-Configuring these attributes on your board allows you to integrate analog-to-digital converters into your robot.
+Configuring these attributes on your board allows you to integrate analog-to-digital converters into your machine.

 analogs